Shitposting With ‘the Guy From Eve 6’

 Trapt.

 Oh, God, couple things here.
 The singer of Trapt [Chris Taylor Brown] told some of our crew guys that his singing voice was changing the way people sing, like he was shifting the Zeitgeist because he was such a badass; that was sort of the subtext.
 And they all started laughing.
 Like, immediately.
 Then they realized he wasn’t kidding.
 So that was at one festival that we did together.
 And then, probably around the same tour cycle, we did another festival with them and Filter.
-The Trapt guy was at a bar, and he got into a fight with Jonny Radtke and another member of Filter and got his ass kicked.
-We watched it happen.
-Jonny Radke, I believe, has it on tape.
+The Trapt guy was at a bar, and he got into a fight and got his ass kicked.
+Jonny Radtke, another member of Filter, and I watched it happen.
+Jonny, I believe, has it on tape.

 311.

-Note: *Correction: This post previously stated that the Trapt singer got his ass kicked by Filter’s Jonny Radtke and another member of the band.
-Radtke and the other person were just witnesses to the ass-kicking.
-We regret the error.